gadhagod/Zoom-Freeze/docs/index.md

 **Note**: This only works on macs.

 ## Installation
-Something something.
+You can install this app by clicking [here]().
+After it's downloaded, you'll be prompted to drag the app to your applications folder.
+After you have completed that, it's installed!
+You can spotlight search "Zoom Freeze" to open the app.
+No window will popup, but the app will bea activated.

 ## Usage
-Click on the application icon in your finder.
+Open Zoom Freeze.
 No window will open up, but the application will be activated.
 After joining a meeting, hit <kbd>control</kbd> and <kbd>J</kbd>.
 This will freeze your zoom.
 To unfreeze it, just hit the same keys.